 - Report your pet as “lost” to the local animal shelter (Martinez Shelter 925-335-8330) and provide them with a copy of the flyer and picture.

-- Post local “alerts” on Nextdoor.com – Download the app on Nextdoor.com, and sign up for email alerts in your neighborhood.
+- Post local “alerts” and sign up for email alerts in your neighborhood

 - Advertise in the “lost pets” section of your local newspaper, it’s usually free.
 Check the “lost pets” section of your newspaper daily for your cat.